mrinalcs/mrinalcs.github.io/_posts/2023-10-09-memories-of-my-phone.md

 ---
-title: My Phone
+title: Memories of my Phone
-description: My experience with phones and android apps i used
+description: My experience and memories with phones and android apps i used
 image: /img/blog/memories-of-my-phones-and-apps.jpg
 ---